AC-Dap/savingchinatown-frontend/README.md

 Builds the app for production to the `build` folder.<br />

-Once built, you can deploy that build/ folder to the Nginx container under /usr/local/build/current/
+Once built, you can deploy that build/ folder to the backend Nginx container under /usr/local/build/current/

 ### Other notes